 - If the company continues to trade then the directors and shareholders will be doing so without the protection of limited liability, which could lead to personal liability for the company’s debts.

-What are your options if your company is served with a notice for compulsory strike off?
+What are Your Options if your Company is served with a ‘Gazette First Notice’ Letter?

 In the first instance, if you receive a formal letter from Companies House asking for company accounts or your confirmation statement to be filed and you want to continue trading, you should respond immediately.
 By doing so and providing the information Companies House has asked for, you’ll be able to prevent further action.